top of page

 Ona Černiauskaitė | soprano

-Paul St. Georges | piano
+Paul St-Georges | piano

 Dorothea Röschmann